Azure-Samples/ms-identity-python-django-tutorial/README.md

 - Note the signed-in or signed-out status displayed at the center of the screen.
 - Click the context-sensitive button at the top right (it will read `Sign In` on first run)
-- Follow the instructions on the next page to sign in with an account of your chosen identity provider.
+- Follow the instructions on the next page to sign in with an account in the Azure AD tenant.
+- On the consent screen, note the scopes (Graph permissions) that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
-- The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
+- The middle of the screen now has an option to click for [**ID Token Details**](https://docs.microsoft.com/azure/active-directory/develop/id-tokens): click it to see some of the ID token's decoded claims.
-- You also have the option of editing your profile.
-Click the link to edit details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
 - After signing out, click the link to `ID Token Details` to observe how the app displays a `401: unauthorized` error instead of the ID token claims.